Durham Region

 20.6%

-20.6% of active listings in Pickering were built during the aluminum wiring and poly-B plumbing era.
+20.6% of homes in Pickering were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 1980s–1990s